stefanthoss/esp8266-openhab-switch/README.md

 ## Items & Rules

-In addition to the Hue light *kitchen_ceiling_light_dimmer*, two items are defined in the item file [items/all.items](openhab2/items/all.items): A switch that represents the ESP8266 switch and a string to send a message to the ESP8266 OLED display.
+In addition to the Hue light *kitchen_ceiling_light_dimmer*, two items are defined in the item file [items/all.items](openhab2/items/all.items): A dimmer that represents the ESP8266 board and a string to send a message to the ESP8266 OLED display, both connected to MQTT.

-The rule file [rules/esp8266_switch.rules](openhab2/rules/esp8266_switch.rules) defines the switch behavior.
-When the ON button is pressed and the light is off, it turns on the light and sends a confirmation to the ESP8266 board.
-The board then displays the confirmation message for a short time.
+The rule file [rules/esp8266_switch.rules](openhab2/rules/esp8266_switch.rules) defines the dimmer behavior.
+The ESP8266 board sends values 100, 50, and 0 with the buttons A, B, and C via MQTT.
+The rule *Kitchen Switch* sets the Hue light state to the value that the board sent.
+The rule *Kitchen Switch Display* sends a string with the Hue light state to the board so it can be displayed.
+What's cool here is that this string gets sent whenever the light state is changed, even through another UI (e.g. the Android app).